 Peel Fisheries - David Matthews approached Conister Bank with a business plan, and things began to take shape very quickly

-For local businessman David Matthews, the fulfilment of his dream was all the more rewarding for being a long time coming.“If Conister hadn’t believed in me four years ago, I wouldn’t be where I am today. “
+For local businessman David Matthews, the fulfillment of his dream was all the more rewarding for being a long time coming.“If Conister hadn’t believed in me four years ago, I wouldn’t be where I am today. “

 David had worked in fish and chip shops since his schooldays.
 Having left school after his GCSE exams, he enrolled in an apprenticeship scheme but after a couple of years, he realised that this was not his vocation.
 Instead, he took a full-time job in a chippy.

 Over the next 15 years, David would keep to a steady career path in the catering industry, working in and managing a number of fish and chip shops.
 In November 2014, when the opportunity arose for David to purchase the popular Peel chippy ‘Peel Fisheries’, he simply knew that the time was right to venture out on his own.

 David approached Conister Bank with his business plan, and things began to take shape very quickly indeed.